When will Social Security cost-of-living increases take effect?

 What is the purpose of COLA increases?

-The Social Security Administration’s annual cost-of-living adjustments are designed to help Social Security and Supplemental Security Income (SSI) recipients retain their buying power amid rising inflation.
-These increases, which are issued annually, are determined using the Bureau of Labor’s Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), which itself is a measure of the change in prices for common consumer goods and services.
+The Social Security Administration’s annual cost-of-living adjustments are designed to help Social Security and Supplemental Security Income recipients retain their buying power amid rising inflation.
+These increases, which are issued annually, are determined using the Bureau of Labor’s Consumer Price Index for Urban Wage Earners and Clerical Workers, which itself is a measure of the change in prices for common consumer goods and services.

 Which dates will the increased checks go out?